gavin-ho1/wentsketchy/README.md

 ```

 Please note that starting wentsketchy from `.sketchybarrc` will not work on startup (something to do with terminal enviroments I think?) and will sporadically stall/quit.
 Follow the steps below to allow wentsketchy to run persistently.
-## To make the wentsketchy process run persisently:
+## To make the wentsketchy process run persistently:

 Change `YOUR_USERNAME` in `com.user.wentsketchy.plist` to your username:
 ```shell